MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/pollinations-ai.md

 Scaling limitations:

 - They say their service runs on free Google cloud credits.
 - Their docs say they apply rate limiting, such as 20 requests per minute for the text API, excluding cached responses.
+    - I find this less restrictive than the HuggingFace website's free tier.
-For simple and light use cases, this might be enough, but otherwise you or your end-users might run into issues and you're better off using a paid service.
+    - For simple and light use cases, this might be enough, but otherwise you or your end-users might run into issues and you're better off using a paid service.

 Remember that unlike a local LLM, your data is travelling across the internet.
 Do not send sensitive or personal data or IP to their service.